 Techniques that can be applied to enemy combatants of various sizes, shapes, and skill.

 Techniques that are transferable between armed and unarmed combat scenarios.

 Any person or group of people who can lay claim to the above can be said to have successful fighting techniques.
-Since techniques are inanimate concepts and the success of said techniques relies heavily on the timing and application of the person who trains in said techniques, one can conlcude that even if popular "opinion" is that certain techniques are ineffective the only proof needed is whether any person can successfully apply the technique to save their life. i.e. a favorable outcome for the self-defender is to escape, avoid, or survive an attack.
+Since techniques are inanimate concepts and the success of said techniques relies heavily on the timing and application of the person who trains in said techniques, one can conlcude that even if popular "opinion" is that certain techniques are ineffective the only proof needed is whether any person can successfully apply the techniques to save their life. i.e. a favorable outcome for the self-defender is to escape, avoid, or survive an attack.
 The question then would be - are there techniques that no matter the skill level are impossible to pull off against ALL skilled and unskilled attackers?
 For example, chi-attacks and death blows have no known record of being effective in any real life physical conflict where life and death are on the line.
-So until someone can be shown to successfully used such to in the self-defense environment it has no use to a self-defender.
+So, until someone can be shown to have successfully used such to in the self-defense environment it has no use to a self-defender.

 That being said, even techniques that, by popular opinion, are effective in the martial arts sphere are meaningless if the practictioner:

 Is afraid to use said techniques and is not able to overcome his/her primal fears of conflict.